sonic-net/sonic-platform-vpp/docs/README.vlan.bridging.topo.md

   }
 ```

-For Adding the entries we created in fdbadd.json, run the below command, the FDB table on SONiC and VPP L2 FIB table should look similar to the below wchih contains our newly added entries plus dynamically learnt entries.
+To add the entries we created in fdbadd.json onto SONiC FDB, run the below command.
+The FDB table on SONiC and VPP L2 FIB table should look similar to the below which contains our newly added entries plus dynamically learnt entries on data plane.

 ```
 swssconfig ./fdbadd.json
 ```

 ```
 fdbshow
 ```

+`FDB_TABLE:`
 ```
   No.    Vlan  MacAddress         Port       Type
 -----  ------  -----------------  ---------  -------